 How: Bank of America or individual museums

-If you have a Bank of America® credit card, like the NEA Cash Rewards Card, you get free admission to some of the most popular museums, zoos and aquariums throughout the country on the first weekend of every month.
+If you have a Bank of America® credit card, such as the NEA Cash Rewards Card, you get free admission to some of the most popular museums throughout the country on the first weekend of every month.
 Check out the list of museums currently open and when you go, simply show your Bank of America® card with a picture ID, and you’re in.
 Admission is for the cardholder only.
 Authorized users carrying their own card also get in for free.

 Additionally, some of the nation’s most popular museums offer year-round or special “pay what you want” days.
 For example, “Pay What You Wish” at the Philadelphia Museum of Art on the first Sunday of the month from 10 a.m. to 5 p.m. and every Wednesday from 5 to 8:45 p.m.
 Check the museum’s website before you go for more details.